Cohesion policy: protecting nature and biodiversity

 The health and strength of our economies depend to a large extent on the health and strength of our natural environment and ecosystems.
 Nature forms the foundation of our food and energy systems and provides air, water, and raw materials.
 Restoring nature and conserving biodiversity not only makes economic sense but it also provides other benefits to regions and cities such as absorbing heat in urban centres, providing water retention and recreation.

 Europe is currently not on track to halt biodiversity loss by 2020.
 The underlying causes of biodiversity loss (e.g. urban sprawl, intensive agriculture, pollution and invasive species) will probably persist, and the impact of climate change is even projected to intensify.
-Cohesion policy investments support the EU's nature and biodiversity policies, in particular through the Habitats and Birds Directives (the backbone of the EU’s biodiversity policy) and by strengthening the Natura 2000 network of protected areas.
+Cohesion policy investments support the EU's nature and biodiversity policies, for instance by strengthening the Natura 2000 network of protected areas.
 Such investments also contribute to EU objectives in the fields of water quality, air quality and climate change adaptation, which in turn are important for regional development.

 support for 2014-2020